 The security equipment in front of the park makes for a long walk from the exit to the CityWalk restaurants.
 A long walk on tired feet and with a hungry belly does not sound good at the end of the day.
 But if you park in regular parking, you’ll likely be walking through CityWalk anyway.
 Just plan ahead for dinner so you don’t miss out.
 You don't want to be making decisions about eating in or out of the park with low patience and hungry kids.

 Most summers, the crowds start to pick up about the second weekend in June and drop off towards the end of August.
-In 2020, we cannot predict exactly how crowded the park will be when summer gets fully underway.
-Many schools may be closed until fall.
-The theme park operating hours have been affected by COVID-19 with closures in the spring.
-We do not yet know how these changes will affect summer crowds for this unusual year.
+In 2022, we cannot predict exactly how crowded the park will be when summer gets fully underway, but by judging by spring break crowds, many families will be visiting Universal Studios Hollywood in spring and summer now that vaccine requirements and mask requirements have been dropped.

-Have more tips for managing crowds or the heat at Universal Studios Hollywood?
+Have more tips for beating the heat or managing the summer crowds at Universal Studios Hollywood?
 Share them in the comments below, along with any questions you may have!